 In addition to her research, Sturm leads the Monitoring and Evaluation team at GBHI, tracking day-to-day activities and measuring the impact of the fellowship program.

-Bio: Virginia Sturm is an assistant professor at the University of California, San Francisco Memory and Aging Center in the Department of Neurology.
-She is the director of the Clinical Affective Neuroscience Laboratory and director of Monitoring and Evaluation for GBHI.
-She completed her PhD in clinical psychology at the University of California, Berkeley and her postdoctoral fellowship at the University of California, San Francisco in neuropsychology.
-Her research focuses on the neurobiological basis of emotion and affective symptoms in neurodegenerative disease and neurodevelopmental disorders.
+Bio: Virginia Sturm, PhD is an Associate Professor at UCSF in the Departments of Neurology and Psychiatry.
+Dr. Sturm is the director of the Clinical Affective Neuroscience Laboratory.
+After undergraduate work at Georgetown University, she received her PhD in clinical psychology at the University of California, Berkeley and completed her clinical internship and postdoctoral fellowship at the University of California, San Francisco in neuropsychology.
+Her research focuses on identifying the neural systems that support emotion and social behavior in neurodegenerative disease and neurodevelopmental disorders.